 BE, ME

-Matt Rennie is a PhD candidate.
-His research seeks to understand the sap flow dynamics of Acer saccharum (Sugar maple) and Betula papyrifera (paper birch) with test sites across Canterbury, and the horticultural practices needed for the trees to exude sap, outside of North America.
-His goal is to determine the various climatic and horticultural drivers that influence sap flow and identify future areas for plantations.
+Matt Rennie completed his PhD on this project (2022-2025).
+His research sought to understand the sap flow dynamics of Acer saccharum (Sugar maple) and Betula papyrifera (paper birch) with test sites across Canterbury, and the horticultural practices needed for the trees to exude sap, outside of North America.
+His goal was to determine the various climatic and horticultural drivers that influence sap flow and identify future areas for plantations.

 BSc, Post Graduate Degree, Graduate Certificate